lynx44/play-stringent/README.markdown

         Ok.withContent(TestResponse(1, "test"))
     }

-Make sure you define a [Writeable](#writeable)
+Make sure you define a [Writeable](#writeable) to use *WithContent* statuses.

 ## Notes

-Since there are many types of redirects, SeeOther was chosen as the default (as Play Framework uses this as it's default redirect).
+Since there are many types of redirects, *SeeOther* was chosen as the default (as Play Framework uses this as it's default redirect).

-*RedirectTo* is the play-stringent equivalent of Redirect, due to typing collisions:
+*RedirectTo* is the play-stringent equivalent of *Redirect*, due to typing collisions:

     def redirect = Action.stringent[SeeOtherResult]{
         RedirectTo("https://mattclifton.xyz")